puggen1/social-media-client/README.md

 if i rerun the test usually it works, the errors i get change, sometimes it is error: typeError Cannot read property 'value' of null, and sometimes the url does not change... so when the test expect it to change it fails.

 problem with the typeError is caused by profile.name does not excist in localstorage, and it gives an error, this can be fixed by adding an error exception...

+## Jest

+I did not create jest tests for diffrent modules inside the repo, only a sample so jest tests it. this is because i needed localstorage for most of the functions and many rely on many others